RachWalm/VolunteerVillage/README.md

 #### Index page

+The index page has the same basic heading and footer that is on every page.

+The heading contains a logo, title and the home page and allauth navigation links.
+It also contains a message as to whether you are logged in (and who you are logged in as) or if you are not logged in.
+This area also has flash messages when they are relevant.

+The footer has information about the developer and project is for Code Institute.

 #### Sign up page

+This page is built by allauth, but also has the header and footer as previously described.

 #### Log in page

+#remember me and forgotten password

+This page is built by allauth, but also has the header and footer as previously described.

 #### Log out page

+This page is built by allauth, but also has the header and footer as previously described.

 #### Role choice page

+This page is part of the sign up process.
+As users can either be signing up as a volunteer or as a part of the organisation as a coordinator.
+The dropdown select has volunteer as the default and only visible when you get to the page as this should be the main option chosen.
+It can then be changed to coordinator by coordinators.

+#### Coordinator add profile page

+As the information on this page will be visible to all the coordinators it doesn't contain excessive personal information, it just requests first and last name.
+This should be sufficient for information connection to the coordinators.

 #### Pending activation page

+As the coordinators will have access to almost all functions and large quantities of data, there is then a step where another coordinator needs to activate the coordinator.
+This will prevent accidental or malicious access as a coordinator.
+This is the page that the coordinator is directed to between them signing up and being activated - even if they log out and back in.
+If they inform another coordinator that they need activating other coordinators can perform this.

 #### Volunteer add profile page

+If the role of volunteer has been picked then this takes you to the add profile page.
+There is little action that a volunteer would want to take without a profile.
+This page requests information such as name, phone number to contact to volunteer with volunteering opportunities.
+It also establishes which of the activities from the list they would like to do and when they are regularly available.
+There is a free text box to add any special skills etc that they want to have highlighted.
+The information on form for the phone number is Javascript validated to ensure that it is a phone number.
+The number of hours and days is restricted to the number of hours and days in a week through Javascript validation.

 #### Volunteer read their profile page

+The volunteer is sent to their profile read page when they have added their profile, or log in with a profile in place.
+Here they can see the information that is held on them.
+There is also the option to edit the profile - which sends them to a page to perform that(described below), or delete their profile (which is described below).

+This isn't editable on this page to avoid accidental clicking and making corrections.

 #### Volunteer edit their profile page

+If a volunteer clicks to edit their profile then they are directed to a page that is similar to the form to add their original profile but is populated with the currently held information.
+To edit they must make the relevant changes to the form and then press submit.
+Unless submit is pressed no changes will be performed.

+#### Volunteer can delete the profile information

+If a volunteer no longer wants their information to be held then they can choose to delete the information.
+In the read volunteer profile page there is a delete button, this leads only to their details so they can't delete others details.
+The delete button doesn't instantly delete it goes to a Javascript coded modal which informs them that the delete cannot be undone and then has the delete button or a cancel button.
+This prevents unintentional deletion by an accidental button click.

+It does allow the user to remove their information but retain their sign in.
+Once they have confirmed the delete it takes them back to be able to fill out a blank profile as there is little that they can use the site for without a profile.

 #### Coordinator dashboard page

 #### Coordinator activate/edit coordinator profiles page

+If a coordinator signs up to the site there needs to be a restriction on their access as they will have functionality and data access that shouldn't be freely available, so another coordinator has to activate them by ticking the box and submitting.
+This page can also be used if the coordinator wishes to change their name - marriage, legally changed name etc. As it isn't anticipated that an organisation like this would have an HR sort of role name changes will have to be done by the coordinators.
+Also should a coordinator leave then the account will need to be deactivated to restrict access to the information on this page.
+Coordinators are not deleted as they are likely to take breaks from the organisation and want to return to their charities.
+Also if any historical information becomes part of the functionality in future developments it is likely that the coordinator object would be required after they have left - such as comments made by a coordinator on a volunteer doing an activity.

+Should there be no coordinators activated this could be performed for one coordinator by the superuser in the admin section.

 #### Coordinator search for volunteers page